krishaamer/green-filter-research/research/literature/ai.md

 ## Young Adults {#young-adults}

-Most people in the US don’t act on climate change (Ross et al. (2016))
+Most people in the US don’t act on climate change (Ross et al. (2016)).

-Rooney-Varga et al. (2019) shows the effictiveness of ***The Climate Action Simulation*** in educating users about success scenarios.
+Rooney-Varga et al. (2019) shows the effectiveness of ***The Climate Action Simulation*** in educating users about success scenarios.

-Younger people show higher motivation (participants in climate protests)
+Younger people show higher motivation (participants in climate protests).
+How to be relevant for a younger audience?

-yet action remains low
+Yet action remains low.

 https://opensea.io/collection/top-taiwan-influencers *for young people, investing mostly means buying cryptocurrencies*

-“Action on climate change has been compromised by uncertainty, aspects of human psychology” Ross et al. (2016)
+“Action on climate change has been compromised by uncertainty, aspects of human psychology” (Ross et al. (2016))

-How to be relevant for a younger audience?

 ### Storytelling and Narrative Design {#storytelling-and-narrative-design}